BrandConstantin/SpringBoot3-Spring6/README.md

 }
 ```
 ## Field injection
-It's not recommend to use by the spring.io.
+It's not recommended to use spring.io.
 It makes the code harder to unit test.
 ```
 @RestController
 public class DemoController{